Sai7xp/dsa-fun/README.md

 ### Intervals

 [💎 Merge Intervals][def200] - Sort the array using custom comparator `Arrays.sort(intervals,(o1, o2) -> o1[0] - o2[0])` Now start merging intervals
-[💎 Insert Intervals][def239] - identify the part where we can insert our new interval, till then take all the left part greedily and in the middle part we have to insert new interval, and take the remaining right part greedily
+[💎 Insert Intervals][def239] - Identify the part where we can insert our new interval, till then take all the left part greedily and in the middle part we have to insert new interval, and take the remaining right part greedily
 [Meeting Rooms 1][def237] - Sort the intervals by starting time and start checking for any overlaps, if there's a overlap then immediately return false
+[N meetings in one room][def240] - Greedy. sort meetings by end time and check how many meetings we can accomodate [Non Overlapping Intervals][def241] - sort the intervals by their end time and whenever there's a overlap we need to remove that interval. keep track of lastScheduledMeetingEndTime

 <!-- HashTable  -->